pypeit/PypeIt/doc/tracing.rst

-In cases where the trace frame contains slits that are uniformly illuminated in the spectral direction, and there is at least 5-10 pixels between the slits, the slit tracing algorithm works well.
-In the event that the slits are not uniformly illuminated, or if neighbouring slits are a little close (perhaps with some crosstalk), you may need to specify the slit gap
+In cases where the trace frame contains slits that are uniformly illuminated in the spectral direction, and there is at least 5-10 pixels between the slits, the slit tracing algorithm generally works well.

+In the event
+that the slits are not uniformly illuminated, or if neighbouring slits are a little close (perhaps with some crosstalk), you may need to specify the slit gap